• Jump to main content

 For whom?

 The AI Act affects developers of AI models and systems, as well as organisations using them.
-It specifically imposes obligations on developers and users of high-risk AI systems.
+It imposes explicit obligations on developers and users of high-risk AI systems.
 Developers of AI systems that directly interact with citizens, such as chatbots and deepfakes, must improve transparency.
 Some AI applications are prohibited.
 Furthermore, requirements are set for developers of significant language models and other versatile models.

 Risk categories

-- Prohibited practices: AI systems used for harmful manipulation or unjust social scoring are considered to have unacceptable risks.
+1. Prohibited practices: AI systems used for harmful manipulation or unjust social scoring are considered to have unacceptable risks.

-- Deception risks: AI systems that generate content must disclose that the content is AI-generated or manipulated, including deepfakes.
+3. Deception risks: AI systems that generate content must disclose that the content is AI-generated or manipulated, including deepfakes.

 Obligations